EU and UK's 'sausage war' sizzles at G7 as Macron and Johnson spar - News Break

 The EU does not want Northern Ireland to be a backdoor into its single market and neither side wants border checks between the province and the Republic of Ireland which could become a target for dissident militants.

-Instead, the two sides agreed to the protocol, which provides for checks between the province and the rest of the United Kingdom, though Britain now says these are too cumbersome and divisive.
-Johnson said on Saturday he would do “whatever it takes” to protect the UK’s territorial integrity.
+Instead, the two sides agreed checks between the province and the rest of the United Kingdom, though Britain now says these are too cumbersome and divisive.
+Johnson said on Saturday he would do "whatever it takes" to protect its territorial integrity. read more